Kansas CPA Exam & License Requirements

 Education Requirements

-2. 150 semester units from an accredited university
+2. 150-semester units from an accredited university that include:

-1. CPA review courses can be counted towards this as long as they are offered by accredited educational institution
+4. CPA review courses can be counted towards this as long as they are offered by an accredited educational institution

 Kansas is a two-tier state, which means that you must obtain a CPA certificate before you can apply for a CPA license.
 Certification does not allow you to practice or hold yourself out as a CPA.

-• Passing of the AICPA ethics exam (Cost of course is $149 or $119 for AICPA members)
+• The passing of the AICPA ethics exam (The cost of the course is $320 or $249 for AICPA members)

 • Must have a Kansas CPA certificate